jtang17/tradehouse/README.md

 ### Installing Dependencies

-Make sure Nodemon is installed.
+Ensure that Nodemon is installed to use be-start.
 Then, from within the root directory:

 ```sh
 npm install